Washington DC Garbage Truck Accident Lawyer

 If you or a loved one were injured in an accident due to a reckless garbage truck driver, a dedicated truck crash attorney could help you seek compensation.
 A knowledgeable DC garbage truck accident lawyer could investigate your accident and help you recover compensation for all of your damages.

-Who Is At Fault For An Accident?
+Who is At Fault for a Garbage Truck Accident?

 The personal injury claim would be filed against the trash company if it is a private company.
 If it is a public works vehicle owned and operated by D.C., the claim is made against the District of Columbia, which means that there are certain imperative notice requirements that have to be filed and sent.